 This activity uses simple paper spinners to demonstrate how helicopter seeds fall from a tree.

 Ash Trees – these helicopter seeds have one wing and hang in bunches from the tree.

 Sycamore – symmetrical wings in a V shape

 Make your own seed helicopter

-You’ll recognise these as simple paper spinners, but they work really well for demonstrating this kind of seed dispersal.
+You’ll recognise these as simple paper spinners from a previous science activity, but they work really well for demonstrating this kind of seed dispersal.